reginabattle/task-list/README.md

 # Task List
-Add and remove tasks using vanilla JavaScript.
+Add, remove, and filter tasks using vanilla JavaScript.

 Note: Tasks are saved to local storage.